Learning graphons from data: Random walks, transfer operators, and spectral clustering: Extension to asymmetric graphons

 \begin{proof} We omit detailed proofs here since these results can be adapted from the stochastic differential equation case found in \cite{Froyland13, BaKo17} and are similar to the proofs of the results in Proposition~\ref{pro:properties of transfer operators}.
-We just briefly illustrate why $ \mathcal{F} $ is indeed a positive operator. \begin{enumerate}[leftmargin=4ex, itemsep=0ex, topsep=0.5ex, label=\roman*)] \item It holds that
+We just briefly illustrate why $ \mathcal{F} $ is indeed a positive operator. \begin{enumerate}[label=\roman*)] \item It holds that

 and $ \innerprod{\mathcal{F} u}{u}_\mu = \norm{\mathcal{T} u}_\nu^2 \ge 0 $. \qedhere \end{enumerate} \end{proof}